-AFE Date/Time 1/9/20 18 4:49 PM Report # 6.
-PCSM BMPs (List BMPs and note if inst talled and maintained a as per the plan.
-If corre ctive action is needed, a picture is required.)
-PCSM BMPs Compliance Corrective A ction Corrective Level Time Frame 7.
-Identify all remedial measures that have been taken since the previous inspection was conducted.
+PCSM BMPs (List BMPs and note if inst picture is required.) alled and maintained a a navitha plan.
+The survestive action i DICLUTE IS TEQUITED. s per the plan.
+If corrective action i s needed, a PCSM BMPs Compliance Corrective Action Corrective Level Time Frame Identify all remedial measures that have been taken since the p revious inspection was conducted.
 Comments (Reference above questions as appropriate.)
-Note: It is a condition of National Pollutant Discharge Elimination System and Erosion and Sediment permits that a maintenance program be conducted to provide for the operation and maintenance of all BMPs to be inspected on a weekly basis and after each stormwater event.
-Please list in the space provided comments to note if repairs or replacement are needed or have been made for BMPs as a result of the inspection.
-Failure to conduct the required nspection may result in permit suspension or the imposition of civil penalties.
-If supplemental monitoring is required as part of a permit condition this form may be used to meet those monitoring requirements.
+Note: It is a condition of National Pollutant I - maintenance program be conducted to prov weekly basis and after each stormwater ever replacement are needed or have been mad e for BMPs as a result of the inspection.
+Failure to conduc t the required inspection may result in permit suspension as part of a permit condition this form may b ing is required